hahuutin/hahuutin/README.md

 ### Hello World

 - :point_right: Almost projects are using ReactJS.
-- :metal: Retweet CSS tips/tricks on Twitter.
+- :metal: Retweet Frontend tips/tricks on Twitter.
 - :star: `Star` for useful repositories on Github.